Oxford City Council has announced new councillor Champions for Small Business, and Armed Forces and Veterans.

 There is a large military community in Oxfordshire, including bases in Abingdon, Benson and Brize Norton.
 In 2015, there were more than 8,500 military personnel and almost 5,000 military family members living and working across the county.

-The new Champions join the City Council’s existing six Champions:
+The new Champions join the City Council’s existing five Champions:

 - Councillor Shaista Aziz, Representation in the Workforce Champion